Berkeley-MDes/tdf-fa23-eliza-m-gonzales/README.md

 I didn't know this existed, so seeing the file outside of Grasshopper was interesting.
 I  really llike this because you can play with the adjustments without worrying about ruining the actual file.
 Something I know I'm always scared of.

+## Overall
+I'm feeling more confident in using Grasshopper after watching some Youtube videos and watching TJ's tutorial.
+Next I want to try and create something super simple from scratch, just to make sure I'm grasping all of the content correctly!

 # Report 1 - Week of 08/28/2023
 **Eliza Gonzles, Tech Des Found**